Ph.D. Certificate Program

 Biogeoscience Advanced Graduate Certificate Overview

-Ph.D. students enrolled in any of the three participating departments, Boston University qualify to complete the “Certificate Program in Biogeoscience.”
-The architecture behind the requirements and programmatic features for the certificate program draws, in field-appropriate ways, on elements of time-tested models.
+Ph.D. students enrolled in any of the participating programs qualify to complete the “Certificate Program in Biogeoscience.”
 Admission to the certificate program requires the submission of an official application to the program coordinator(Nora Watson, CAS131D).
 The one page application is reviewed by the program chair and advisory committee, with admission based on the student’s potential and match of interests with the program’s mission.
 Upon completion of the certificate program, students are required to submit a certificate program completion form to the program coordinator(Nora Watson, CAS131D), in order to receive their official certificates upon graduation.

 The certificate program is designed such that requirements can be fulfilled as part of, and not in addition to, requirements for the Ph.D. degree in the student’s home department.
 Many students will complete more than the 16-credit requirement for the certificate because of their interest in the subject matter.
 Each student admitted into the program is required to constitute a five-member Ph.D. committee.
 At least two of the members must be drawn from participating faculty, one of whom must be outside of the student’s sponsoring department.
 This latter requirement, in combination with the coursework requirement, ensures strong, interdisciplinary education and training in biogeoscience.

 Colloquium and Practicum in Biogeoscience